 This is a great place to introduce your children to the diversity of plants, birds and wildlife in the Great Lakes region.
 Explore a variety of habitats along six miles of trails.
 Hike in the spring to see a spectacular array of wildflowers.
 Mountain bikers will enjoy the 4.5-mile beginner-to-intermediate trail through fields and forest.
 In the winter, the park grooms three miles for fat-tire snow biking.
 It is also a popular cross-country ski and snowshoe destination.
 Don't have equipment?
 You can rent skis, snowshoes and fat-tired bikes for a nominal fee.
 See the website for entry, trail and rental fee details.

-It takes about 25 minutes from the orchard, nature center or dunes to reach this next lunch stop; it's only 10 minutes from the bike trails.
+It takes about 25 minutes from Love Creek to reach this next lunch stop.

 9292 Huckleberry, Berrien Center